-A New Home in a Country Shuttered by a Pandemic: The pitch on this one was extremely clear about what the writer wanted to do: Talk to recently resettled refugees and refugee service organizations about how the pandemic has changed the already difficult work of finding financial footing and a sense of community in a new home.
+A New Home in a Country Shuttered by a Pandemic The pitch on this one was extremely clear about what the writer wanted to do: Talk to recently resettled refugees and refugee service organizations about how the pandemic has changed the already difficult work of finding financial footing and a sense of community in a new home.

-Mothers Against Vampire Real Estate: This piece is a nice hybrid of person-focused reporting—in this case, Moms 4 Housing and the affordability crisis in the Bay Area—and an ideas piece about the work of defeating the people and systems that create scarcity and mass suffering.
+Mothers Against Vampire Real Estate This piece is a nice hybrid of person-focused reporting—in this case, Moms 4 Housing and the affordability crisis in the Bay Area—and an ideas piece about the work of defeating the people and systems that create scarcity and mass suffering.

 How much do you pay?

 The rate will depend on the piece—how long it is, the difficulty of reporting involved, the time it will likely take to pull together.
-I don’t really accept short takes on my desk, so most of my fees start at $400.
+I don’t generally accept short takes on my desk, so most of my fees start at $400.
 Kill fee minimum is $50.

 What’s the general process like?